CodeYourFuture/CYF-Workshops/prioritisation-and-estimating/README.md

 In your groups of about 3, discuss following:

-* 5 min: Which 2–3 features would you build first?
+* 4 min: Which 2–3 features would you build first?
 Why?
-* 5 min: What features are overlapping?
+* 4 min: What features are overlapping?
 Why?
+How may that impact our choices?
-* 5 min: Which features depend on other features development?
+* 4 min: Which features depend on other features development?
+* 3 min: Which features will we likely _never_ build?

 ## Group Presentations & Discussion (15 mins)